 Seasoning: Salt, pepper, maybe others

-Description: Some of the best flavored brisket I’ve had in Denver for smokiness.
-Had about a quarter of an inch of a smoke ring going around it and had some good bark, but it was over cooked and a little dried out for my order.
-May have just gotten a bad piece, but definitely a little tougher and drier then some of the other briskets.
-Good flavor though and would try and order again
+Description: Some of the best-flavored brisket I’ve had in Denver for smokiness.
+Had about a quarter of an inch of a smoke ring going around it and had some good bark, but it was overcooked and a little dried out for my order.
+May have just gotten a bad piece, but definitely a little tougher and drier than some of the other briskets.
+Good flavor, though, and would try and order again

 Burnt Ends